 For example, the Global X Lithium ETF [NYSE:LIT] — an index that invests in the full lithium cycle, from mining and refining, through to battery production — broke through a key resistance level in early 2020.

-While is nothing guaranteed, historically this says the worst is behind for lithium.
+While nothing is guaranteed, historically this says the worst is behind for lithium.

 Then just consider Tesla for more signs of explosive potential in this sector…